Pacific Economic Review

 News and announcements

-All published papers are eligible for the annual Best Paper Award, funded by the Hong Kong Economic Association.
-Each year, the Editorial Board will select the best paper, based on scholarship and citations, published in the two years preceding the award selection period.
-The winner receives US$1,000.
-For more information on submission policies, please read the author guidelines.
+All published papers are eligible for the newly established annual Best Paper Award, funded by the Hong Kong Economic Association (HKEA).
+The winner will receive a prize of US$1,000.
+Each year, the Editorial Board will select the best paper published in PER based on scholarship and citation of the paper in the two years preceding the award.

 Submitted papers must be original academic work that have not been published or under review anywhere.
-Please submit two separate pdf files: one with the title page that includes the title, authors' names and affiliations, abstract, corresponding address/emails, etc.; and the other with only the title and abstract.
-The deadline for submission is January 15, 2014.
+Please submit two separate pdf files: One with the title page that includes the title, authors' names and affiliations, abstract, corresponding address/emails, and the other one with the title page that contains only the title and abstract.
+The submission deadline is March 31, 2016.

 Don't miss out on the next issue – sign up now to receive an email alert when each issue of Pacific Economic Review is published.